TBOO-AI/saju-algorithm/README.md

 ```

 - `character`
-    - Contains character information, representing the Day Pillar (일주) information from the Saju.
+    - Contains character information, representing the Day Pillar (日柱) information from the Saju.
 - `saju`
     - Contains information about personality traits based on your character and dominant elements.
 - `il_ju`